istvnurbn/istvnurbn.github.io/content/posts/001-system_upgrade.md

 <!--more-->

-It was 2015 when I purchased my first Apple machine in form of a MacBook Pro and said farewell to Windows in my private life for good.
-This platform — macOS — is a good place for me to have a UNIX system.
-I can play around with the terminal, use as much open-source software as I can, and still have the convenience that the Cupertino company provides.
+It was 2015 when I bought my first Apple machine in the form of a MacBook Pro and said goodbye to Windows in my personal life forever.
+This platform - macOS - is a good place for me to have a UNIX system.
+I can play around with the terminal, use as much open source software as I can, and still have the convenience that Cupertino provides.

-Fast forward seven years and the honeymoon with my beloved MacBook Pro is well over.
-I started to notice that it is slower than it used to be.
-I wanted to switch to a new machine earlier, but the omission of ports, the presence of the touch bar, and the infamous butterfly keyboard held me back.
-Meanwhile, Apple started to transition to ARM with their M-series of chips, and with the 2021 MacBook Pro line, they returned to the form that I like.
+Fast forward seven years, and the honeymoon with my beloved MacBook Pro is well over.
+I began to notice that it was slower than it used to be.
+I wanted to upgrade sooner, but the loss of ports, the presence of the touch bar, and the infamous butterfly keyboard held me back.
+Meanwhile, Apple started moving to ARM with their M-series of chips, and with the 2021 MacBook Pro line, they have returned to the form that I like.

 # the upgrade :rocket:

-After waiting nearly four months to see the reaction from the community I decided that it is time for me to upgrade.
-Speccing it was no easy feat for me, as I like to overthink.
-Finally, I landed on a 14" MacBook Pro with M1 Pro chip (10 core CPU, 16 core GPU, and 16 GB RAM) with 1TB of storage.
-Luckily for me, a local retailer run a sale where I was able to purchase the silver one with about a USD 200 discount compared to the Space Grey model.
+After waiting almost four months to see the reaction from the community, I decided it was time for me to upgrade.
+Specifying was not easy for me as I like to overthink.
+In the end, I settled on a 14-inch MacBook Pro with an M1 Pro chip (10-core CPU, 16-core GPU, and 16GB RAM) with 1TB of storage.
+Luckily, a local retailer was having a sale and I was able to get the silver one for about $200 less than the space gray model.

 |         | **MacBook Pro (13-inch Retina Early 2015)** |    **MacBook Pro (14-inch, 2021)**     |
 |---------|:-------------------------------------------:|:--------------------------------------:|